 When I opened my bank account with our soon to be ex-bank, the manager was a very fine guy.

-He was always around the corner to listen to our grievances and his team worked around the clock.
+He was always around the corner to listen to our grievances.They were the friendly neighborhood bank (like Spider man 😉 )

-As soon as he left, the new team in the bank was always interested in investments.
+As soon as he left, the new team in the bank was always interested in getting investments done from us.

 We did not get out service tax challans from them for months.